 Bricksticks & Twin Kilns, 18a Georgetti Road

-Each year a collection of artists are at Bricksticks for Open Studios – 2017 artists.
+Each year a collection of artists are at Bricksticks for Open Studios.
 I was smitten with the work of artist Chloe O’Leary.
 Chloe draws pet portraits and wildlife art and as soon as I saw her drawing of ‘Dash the Donkey’ I knew he had to come home with me.

 Creations Gallery, 25A Drews Avenue, open Wednesday – Sunday, 10am – 3pm

-Creations Gallery is open year round and sells the work of five locals including mixed media artist Jan Penn.
-I especially like the copper sculpture work and water features made by Barbara Bowness.
+Creations Gallery is open year round and sells the work of local artists, I especially like the copper sculpture work and water features made by Barbara Bowness.

 Another shop/gallery open year round is MiNZ (Made in New Zealand) at 139 Victoria Avenue.
 MiNZ is a co-operative of local arts and crafts people.